learning-zone/java-basics/java-programs.md

 #### Q. How to find duplicate number on Integer array in Java?
 #### Q. How to check if array contains a number in Java?
 #### Q. How to find largest and smallest number in unsorted array?
-#### Q. How to find all pairs on integer array whose sum is equal to given number?
 #### Q. How to find repeated numbers in an array if it contains multiple duplicates?
 #### Q. How to sort an array in place using QuickSort algorithm?
 #### Q. Write a program to find intersection of two sorted arrays in Java?